frogr/Pull-Request-Workflow/README.md

 After you're done running each test, you're free to delete the branch and get it off your local machine.
 Do so by typing: `git branch -D julian`

 Again, julian is just the example name from above.
 Enter the name of your branch in its place.
 Also, note that -D is an alias for `--delete --force` flags, so it will completely delete that branch from your machine irrespective of its merged status.

+## Troubleshooting

+`fatal: Couldn't find remote ref pull/{ID}/head`

+Make sure you're working from the cloned base repo of the assignment and **NOT** from a personal fork of the repo